visit-dav/visit/src/doc/using_visit/Operators/OperatorTypes/ExtrudeStacked_operator.rst

    ExtrudeStacked operator window

-The most useful feature of the ExtrudeStacked operator is its ability to extrude plots using multiple arbitrary scalar variables.
-By default, the ExtrudeStacked operator uses the plotted variable in order to extrude the plot's mesh.
+The most useful feature of the ExtrudeStacked operator is its ability to extrude using multiple arbitrary scalar variables.
+By default, the ExtrudeStacked operator uses the plotted variable to extrude the plot's mesh.
 This only works when the plotted variable is a scalar variable.
-When you apply the ExtrudeStacked operator to plots that do not accept scalar variables, the ExtrudeStacked operator will fail unless you choose a specific scalar variable using the **Extrude by Variable** variable menu in the **ExtrudeStacked attributes window**. (see: :numref:`Figure %s
+When you apply the ExtrudeStacked operator to plots that do not accept scalar variables, the ExtrudeStacked operator will fail unless you choose a specific scalar variable using the **Extrude by Variable** variable menu in the **ExtrudeStacked attributes window**.
-<extrudeStacked>`).
+(see: :numref:`Figure %s <extrudeStacked>`).

-.. _extrudewStacked:
+.. _extrudeStacked:

 .. figure:: images/extrudeStacked.png